Free Walking Tour Berlin

 Understanding the Distance

-The distance between Berlin and Munich is approximately 573 kilometers or 356 miles.
-Keep in mind that this is a straight-line distance, which means the actual distance traveled by road or rail may be slightly longer.
-The road distance via the most direct route is around 600 kilometers or 373 miles.
+The road distance between Berlin and Munich is about 573 kilometers or 356 miles.
+This distance is straight-line distance and it should be noted that by road or rail distance may be slightly greater.
+The distance by air and the shortest car ride distance is approximately 600 km or 373 miles.

 Traveling by Train